 - Also, apply to the Illinois Department of Insurance.
 You must provide proof of your pre-licensing education, a background check, and a fee.

 - Pass the Illinois Life and Health Insurance Exam.
-And you must pass the exam with a score of at least 70%.
+You must pass the exam with a score of at least 70%.

 - Submit your fingerprints for a background check.
-And you will need to submit your fingerprints to the Illinois Department of Insurance.
+You will need to submit your fingerprints to the Illinois Department of Insurance.

 - Moreover, receive your license.
 Once you have passed the exam and submitted your fingerprints, you will receive your support in the mail.